jjiantong/FastPGM/README.md

 Number of attributes: 54

+Chow-Liu Tree, Laplace smoothing parameter alpha=1, brute force given complete instance (like Weka), accuracy of **0.5324**, 222 seconds.

 Chow-Liu Tree, variable elimination, accuracy of **0.530348**, 10075 seconds.

 Chow-Liu Tree, likelihood weighting (50 samples), accuracy of **0.514571**, 3620 seconds (first 50000 instances).

 Chow-Liu Tree, junction tree, 2.4 instances per second, ETA 235,788 seconds (65.5 hours).
 It takes such a long time because the implementation of junction tree is not parallel-friendly.
-If I only test the first 50000 instances in the test set, it achieves accuracy of **0.681632** with 21,915 seconds.
+If I only test the first 50000 instances in the test set, it achieves accuracy of **0.681632** taking 21,915 seconds.

 Chow-Liu Tree, probabilistic logic sampling and rejection sampling (100000 samples), accuracy of **0.143157**, 7067 seconds (first 50000 instances).